-- Cut out junk leads: Examples show A/B tests that had longer steps involved, attracted quality leads.
+- Cut out junk leads: Examples show that A/B tests that had longer steps involved, attracted quality leads.

 - Test anything: You can test absolutely anything – right from a high-risk project to a simple button – without having to forego on customers or scare them away with drastic changes.

 - Save money: Testing versions can help you reduce costs and save on your budget.

 - Analyze easily: Analysing your A/B tests are easy with online tools.
 Your results are measurable in numbers and percentages that can help you decide which version is doing better.

 There are several tools that you can use to perform A/B tests.
 Most of them require a bit of code-embedding and it’s not difficult.

 Here are a few easy tools that can help you start testing on your website immediately: